Lurkrazy/awesome-openai-triton-resources/README.md

 ## Research Papers

 * [Triton: an intermediate language and compiler for tiled neural network computations](https://dl.acm.org/doi/10.1145/3315508.3329973) by Philippe Tillet et al., MAPL 2019

+## Contribute
+We encourage all contributions to this repository.
+Open an [issue](https://github.com/Lurkrazy/awesome-openai-triton-resources/issues) or send a [pull request](https://github.com/Lurkrazy/awesome-openai-triton-resources/pulls).